elfhosted/UsenetStreamer/README.md

 - Trigger connection tests for indexer manager, NZBDav, and NNTP provider.
 - Copy the ready-to-use manifest URL right after saving.
 - Restart the addon safely once changes are persisted.
+- Configure **TMDb localization**: add your API key, auto-fill preferred locales from the browser, and monitor whether localization is active (hint text toggles once a key is saved).

 The dashboard is protected by the same shared secret as the manifest.
 Rotate it if you ever suspect exposure.